Fidelity vs TD Ameritrade – Which Broker Is Best in 2023

 TD Ameritrade offers a variety of frequently asked questions, as well as phone support that is available in both Spanish and Chinese.
 The broker also offers TTY services which are available from 8:30 AM – 5:30 PM ET, Monday to Friday.
 TD Ameritrade provides 24/7 phone support, in addition to chatbots on Twitter and Apple Business Chat.

-On the other hand, Fidelity takes the advantage over TD Ameritrade in that it offers a virtual chatbot assistant.
+On the other hand, Fidelity takes advantage of TD Ameritrade in that it offers a virtual chatbot assistant.
 The trading platform’s customer service is open 24/7 for general inquiries.
 It also features the ability to share your screen with a Fidelity customer service representative.
 Contact with customer services is available via email if your question or request is not urgent.

 Fidelity vs TD Ameritrade Safety & Regulation